 Risk Management Framework

-In addition to its attention on internal labor rights, the Bank is aware of the need to manage human rights issues throughout the business value chain.
-The risk of human rights violations can manifest itself in various forms and can happen to employees, suppliers and customers such as workplace discrimination, violation of customer privacy, social risk from financing infrastructure development or real estate projects as well as human rights violations on the part of suppliers, e.g. labor disputes.
+n addition to its attention on internal labor rights, the Bank is aware of the need to manage human rights issues throughout the business value chain.
+The risk of human rights violations can manifest itself in various forms and can happen to employees, customers, communities and suppliers such as workplace discrimination, violation of customer privacy, social risk from financing infrastructure development or real estate projects as well as human rights violations on the part of suppliers, e.g. labor disputes.
 Such human rights risk can lead to impact on both the overall business and the Bank’s reputation.
 Therefore, the Bank has issued the Human Rights Policy to respect and comply with all human rights laws and principles both at the national and global levels.
 In doing so, the Bank has developed and applied the Human Rights Management Framework throughout the value chain and abided by the UN Guiding Principles on Business and Human Rights (UNGP).
-In 2017, the Bank undergoes the human rights due diligence process to avoid and potential human rights violations of employees, business partners (i.e. suppliers and customers) and communities.

 SCB ensures strict compliance with relevant laws and regulations both at domestic or international level.
 The Bank has adopted Tax Policy which is applied to all SCB and all subsidiaries.
 The policy is aligned with SCB’s strategy in seeking to maximize shareholder value whilst demonstrating responsible tax behavior to all stakeholders.